Supply Chain Predictive Analytics

 If a company can look into the future and predict supply chain key performance indicators (KPI’s) it will understand what needs to be done in order to meet financial goals.
 Planning is the ability to look into the future and proactively change it.
 The plan provides the critical information that is required to generate the KPI’s of the future.
 Many things cannot be predicted, but the right KPI’s allow executives and managers to identify problems early, so that new plans can be created to get back on track.
 Creating a good plan is critical, but it also has to be communicated to all the stakeholders in the extended enterprise, including customers and suppliers to quickly get agreement and alignment.
 The plan then needs to be monitored by management to insure that the company is on track.
 Companies have shown if they combine better planning with better visibility and Predictive Analytics the impact on profits and Return-on-Assets would be significant.
 To accomplish this Supply Chain models are a critical component of predictive analytics.

 Adexa Predictive Analytics solution solves this problem by providing a supply chain planning system of record with hundreds of ready-to-go KPI’s, complete with formulas and calculations.
 It can be deployed with any of the Adexa planning solutions on the demand or supply side, or it can be utilized as a stand-alone solution for predictive analytics.
-Plans from Adexa’s Demand Planning, S&OP, and Supply Planning modules provide a forward looking prediction of company’s performance that can be compared to actual performance.
+Plans from Adexa’s Demand Planning, Sales and Operations Planning (S&OP), and Supply Planning modules provide a forward looking prediction of company’s performance that can be compared to actual performance.
 The system can be extended by adding customized KPI’s, data, or measures.
 Each stakeholder can personalize their view of the “future” by bringing together reports, metrics, analytics, and scorecards based on their role and authority, whether operational or financial.
 Amongst other measures, the robust library of data and metrics includes:

 • Financial (Revenue, Operations cost, Inventory costs)